Uninett/nav/NOTES.rst

 It is also essentially independent of NAV, which means it can also monitor thresholds for data that was put into Graphite by 3rd party software.

-Existing threshold values for RRD-bases datasources cannot be consistently migrated to the new threshold rule system, so you will need to configure your threshold rules from scratch.
+Existing threshold values for RRD-based datasources cannot be consistently migrated to the new threshold rule system, so you will need to configure your threshold rules from scratch.
 We do, however, provide tools for migrating time-series data stored in RRD files into Graphite, which will enable you to